FalkorDB/docs/commands/graph.query.md

 | sign(_expr_)              | Returns the signum of a numeric value: 0 when _expr_ evaluates to 0, -1 when _expr_ evaluates to a negative numeric value, and 1 when _expr_ evaluates to a positive numeric value <br> Returns null when _expr_ evaluates to null |
 | sqrt(_expr_)              | Returns the square root of a numeric value <br> Returns nan when _expr_ evaluates to a negative value and null when _expr_ evaluates to null |

-&#42; RedisGraph-specific extensions to Cypher
+&#42; FalkorDB-specific extensions to Cypher

-&#42;&#42; RedisGraph-specific behavior: to avoid possible loss of precision, when _expr_ evaluates to an integer - the result is an integer as well
+&#42;&#42; FalkorDB-specific behavior: to avoid possible loss of precision, when _expr_ evaluates to an integer - the result is an integer as well

-&#42;&#42;&#42; RedisGraph-specific behavior: tie-breaking method is "half away from zero"
+&#42;&#42;&#42; FalkorDB-specific behavior: tie-breaking method is "half away from zero"

 ## Trigonometric functions